-With the Queen’s Platinum Jubilee coming up in June, we figured that many of you may be preparing to celebrate with a street party.
-We certainly will be.
+Street parties seem to have become a bit of a think in the last few years.
+We had the Platinum Jubilee last year and the Cornation this weekend and many of you may be preparing to celebrate on Sunday with a street party.
 To help get you started we have put together a few ideas and tips on food, activities, decorations, and everything else that comes with a street party, which we thought might give you a bit of inspiration.

 Food is highly important for a street party and sharing the burden is key.
 Ask everyone to bring a dish to share or get groups of households to get together to plan food for themselves.